Genesis 4 (Bible Study)

 The result is put vividly in the Hebrew.
 It says literally, “His face fell” (NIV, “his face was downcast”).
 This describes a kind of depression based on anger and resentment (“So Cain was very angry, and his face was downcast,” v 5).
 Who was he angry at?
 It seems he was angry at both God and Abel.
 His resentment later broke out into murder.

-We must not forget that just a few verses earlier, God speaks of the two races—the seed of the Serpent and the seed of the woman.
+Hebrews 11:4 says that Abel offered his sacrifice “by faith” and Cain did not.
+Remember, just a few verses earlier, God speaks of the two races—the seed of the Serpent and the seed of the woman.
 Here the author of Genesis is giving us the first illustration of this development.
 The seed of the woman would be those who believed in the gospel, the promise of grace in 3:15.
 That seed of the Serpent would believe the Serpent’s lies that we must be our own saviours and lords.
-The promise of grace, however, was that God would send a saviour who would someday come and destroy the sin and death that now characterized life in the world.
+The promise of grace, however, was that God would send a saviour who would someday come and destroy the sin and death that now characterised life in the world.
 Abel’s sacrifice was offered “in faith”—in response to the promise of grace.
 Cain’s was not.
-From the perspective of Hebrews and the New Testament, this means Cain was offering his sacrifice expecting to merit God’s favor.
+From the perspective of Hebrews 11, this means Cain was offering his sacrifice expecting to merit God’s favour.
 He was saying, “Look what I’ve done for you!
 Look at my accomplishments!
 Now show favour to me.”
 The great paradox of the gospel, however, is that those who try to earn God’s favour are never sure of it and never find it.
 Those who go to God, admit their complete unworthiness, but put their faith in the gospel are the ones who experience objectively and subjectively the favour of God!
 That was what happened with Cain and Abel.

 Both Cain and Abel approach God in worship and bring offerings.
 Outwardly, their lives look the same.
 Both are apparently good people who do religious exercises, but Cain’s heart is not right with God.
 Specifically, he either misunderstands or rejects the promise of salvation by grace.
 Thus he is of the “seed of the Serpent” while Abel is of the “seed of the woman,” those who believe the gospel.
 One sign that you are a Cain and not an Abel is that you are often resentful because God is not treating you as your good life deserves.
 Cain acts as an “elder brother” who resents his “younger brother” (see Luke 15:11-32).
 Like the elder brother in that parable, he feels the father has not treated him fairly.

-6. Read Genesis 4:11-16. (a) Is Cain’s reaction repentance? (b) Many see the “mark of Cain” as a curse.
+3. Read Genesis 4:11-16. (a) Is Cain’s reaction repentance? (b) Many see the “mark of Cain” as a curse.
 Is that what it is? (c) What do we see here of the justice and the mercy of God? (d) God can be both just and merciful - Read Hebrews 12:24.

 Is this repentance? (a)